Can you think of a more important modern discovery than electricity?

 - Excess energy is fed back into the grid

-- Location - solar power works best in areas that receive a lot of hours of sunshine.
+- Location – solar power works best in areas that receive a lot of hours of sunshine.
 You should also consider the position of your solar panels since they’re unmovable.
 Are there things obstructing direct sunlight from hitting the panels?
 Do you have any roofing problems?
-You’d probably want to fix that before installing solar panels.
+You’d probably want to fix those before installing solar panels.

 - Cost – while solar power would save you a lot in electric bills in the long run, installing the panels and inverters will cost you a lot of money upfront.
 You have to determine how much power you’ll need to keep your home running.
 You should also be able to calculate your “payback period” or the time it takes for your investment to return as savings.

 - Manpower – Will you hire technicians to install your solar-powered system?
 Or will you do it yourself?

 Hydro is a great alternative energy source for preppers.
 When done right, it could supply you with clean, renewable energy 24/7 for the rest of your life.
 Like solar, hydro doesn’t have any harmful by-products and the water used to generate electricity can be reused.
 You can also use hydropower to supplement your solar energy reserves, especially during rainy seasons when sunlight is scarce.

 There’s actually more than one way to harness hydroelectric power.
 While dams and reservoirs are meant for large-scale commercial use, preppers can generate hydroelectric power using simple run-of-the-river systems or micro-hydropower.
 Micro-hydro systems can generate 5kW to 100 kW of electricity, which can already power a home or a small village.